legigor/CityLocator/README.md

 Geo reverse service
 ===================

-Trying to determine the city name by coordinates
+Trying to determine the city name by coordinates using the datasets from http://download.geonames.org/export/dump/